mockoon/mockoon.com/content/tutorials/run-mock-api-anywhere-cli.md

 ### Step 3.
 Prepare your data file

-The CLI currently supports only data files in Mockoon's format.
 The CLI can open and migrate data from older versions of Mockoon.
 However, it doesn't alter the file you provide and only migrates a copy.
 If you created your mock with a more recent version of the application, you need to update your CLI with the following command: `npm install -g @mockoon/cli`.

 #### Provide a Mockoon's environment file